We dispatch our trees every Tuesday, for delivery to most states of Australia.

 The first fruits may grow within 6-18 months from the time you have received your tree.
 When we graft your Fruit Salad Tree, we use buds from mature, fruit bearing trees.
 This means there is not much waiting time for your tree to fruit.

 If your tree is in its second or third year, thinning the number of fruits can also be beneficial to the growth of the tree.
-Thinning is done by removing about a third of the fruit on each graft, it is better to keep the fruit closer to the trunk of the tree and not the tips of the branches as this could weigh the branches down and cause breakages, unless they are supported.
+Thinning is done by removing about a third of the fruit on each graft.
+It is better to keep the fruit which is closer to the trunk of the tree and not the tips of the branches as this could weigh the branches down and cause breakages, unless they are supported.
 Read more about thinning the first fruits to allow for strong branchwork in our blog.

 4. Check your trees for pests and diseases